A program of Symbiosis Leadership AB

 The founding cohort is being assembled through direct conversation and trusted referral.
 A short expression of interest is enough to start.
 There is no formal application process.

-This is the most important question.
-It's also how we check fit — the founding cohort is curated around a shared problem space.
+This is what most of our first conversation will be about.
+The founding cohort is curated around a shared problem space.

 Your details are shared only with Dr. Alexander Schmidt and used only to follow up on your expression of interest.